 The changes last year came fast, and so must the responses.
 Overnight, virtual health exploded in scale and scope.
 The technology has existed for years, but the pandemic accelerated adoption by patients, providers and payers simultaneously.
 However, this shift also shined a light on the digital divide as a barrier to health access.
 Collective displacement has changed people’s behaviors and expectations dramatically.
-Accenture ́s COVID-19 Consumer Health Experience Survey 2020 revealed that in the US, 64% of patients are likely—or highly likely—to switch to a new health system if their expectations are not met regarding sanitary and safety protocols, access to up-to-date information and the availability of virtual care options.
+Accenture ́s COVID-19 Consumer Health Experience Survey 2020 revealed that in the US, if their expectations are not met regarding sanitary and safety protocols, access to up-to-date information and the availability of virtual care options.

 The healthcare C-suite must explore new approaches that blend pragmatism with empathy, and ensure they follow through on their intentions to do good for people in an equitable way.

 Four ways to adapt to the fast-changing future